GaTepSev/JekyllPractice/index.md

 ## Description
 {{ site.description }}

-More details about the project are available from the [About page](about).
+More details about the project are available from the [About page](about).11

 Have any questions about what we do?
 [We'd love to hear from you!](mailto:{{ site.email }})